hokkaido/e2e-testing-with-protractor/README.md

 This is an area that is notoriously difficult or even outright impossible to test with traditional methods such as unit tests and simple mocks.
 A database can fail, an external service can return an invalid result and a new browser version might have introduced a simple bug that we didn't know about when we initially wrote our code.

 This is where end-to-end testing comes into play.
 We want to test our application as a whole and make sure that it works as expected.
-We want to test the entire application, starting from the user interface down to the individual subsystems, such as the backend or external services.
+We want to test the entire application, starting from the user interface down to the individual subsystems, such as the backend storage or external services.

 It's important to note that end-to-end testing is no panacea, we employ it alongside other testing methods, but the high level and broad scope of end-to-end testing can help tremendously when developing a complex web application.

 ##Enter Protractor
-Google has released an end-to-end testing framework for AngularJS applications called  [Protractor](http://angular.github.io/protractor/) that integrates existing technologies such as Selenium, Node.js and Jasmine and makes writing tests a breeze.
+Google has released an end-to-end testing framework for AngularJS applications called  [Protractor](http://angular.github.io/protractor/) that integrates existing technologies such as Selenium, Node.js and [Jasmine](http://jasmine.github.io/1.3/introduction.html) and makes writing tests a breeze.

 With Protractor we can write automated tests that run inside an actual browser, against an existing website.
 Thus, we can easily test whether a page works as expected.